gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ![](https://s3.amazonaws.com/gutucristian.com/ElasticFileSystem.png)

-### EFS Performance modes (set at EFS creation time):
+### EFS Performance Modes (set at EFS creation time):

-- General purpose (default): low latency.
+**General Purpose** (default): low latency.
 In General Purpose performance mode, read and write operations consume a different number of file operations.
 Read data or metadata consumes one file operation.
 Write data or update metadata consumes five file operations.
-A file system can support up to 35,000 file operations per second (use cases: web server, CMS)
+A file system can support up to `35000` file operations per second (use cases: web server, CMS)

-- Max I/O: higher latency.
+**Max I/O**: higher latency.
 Max I/O performance mode doesn't have a file system operations limit.
-Use the Max I/O performance mode if you have a very high requirement of file system operations per second
+Use the Max I/O performance mode if you have a very high requirement of file system operations per second.

-- Note: General Purpose performance mode has the lower latency of the two performance modes and is suitable if your workload is sensitive to latency.
+**Note:** General Purpose performance mode has the lower latency of the two performance modes and is suitable if your workload is sensitive to latency.
 Max I/O performance mode offers a higher number of file system operations per second but has a slightly higher latency per each file system operation

-### EFS Throughput modes (set at EFS creation time):
+### EFS Throughput Modes (set at EFS creation time):

-- Bursting: throughput scales with file system size
+**Bursting**: throughput scales with file system size.
+Depending on the size of your data you get a certain number of burst credits, which allow you to get higher throughput for a limited time.
+For example, a 1-TiB file system runs continuously at a throughput of 50 MiB/second and is allowed to burst to 100 MiB/s for 12 hours each day.

-- Provisioned: throughput fixed at specified amount (range: `1` - `1024` MiB/s)
+**Provisioned**: throughput fixed at specified amount (range: `1` - `1024` MiB/s)

 ### EFS Storage Tiers (file lifecycle management feature -- move file if unused for `N` days):

 - Standard storage tier: for frequently accessed
-- Infrequent Access storage tier (EFS IA): after not used for `N` days file is moved to infrequent storage class, this results is a lower price, but cost to retrive is higher
+- Infrequent Access storage tier (**EFS IA**): after not used for `N` days file is moved to infrequent storage class, this results is a lower price, but cost to retrive is higher

 ## EBS vs EFS